pli01/terraform-outscale-k3s/README.md

 ```

 ## deploy your own ressources
-* You can use an dedicated directory for your deployment (see examples directory)
+* You can define your deployment in an dedicated directory (see examples directory)
 * choose your backend (file or s3)
 ```
 * If S3 backend is used